awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

 The glxinfo utility provides information about your Linux server's OpenGL configuration\.
 It can be used to determine whether your Linux server is configured to support OpenGL hardware or software rendering, and it provides information about the drivers and supported extensions\.

 The glxinfo utility is installed as a package dependency of DCV GL\.
-Therefore, if you installed DCV GL the glxinfo utility will already be installed on your Linux server\.
+Therefore, if you installed DCV GL, the glxinfo utility is already installed on your Linux server\.

 **To install the glxinfo utility**
 Run the following command: